 SB 1349 protects employees, existing or prospective students, and student groups.
 Here, too, there is an exception for investigation of, or punishment for, student misconduct.

 Bottom line: Privacy rights are being better protected now as a result of these two new laws.
 There is concern that the definition of "social media" is vague, and questions will arise as to just when an account is personal as opposed to part of the employment or student-school relationship.
-Thus, issues might be tested in court, or may come to bear as time passes.

 Q: What has happened with California's False Claims Act?
 It was just changed.